 - recall the role of the Certified Nurse Assistant

 - identify the rights of patients as specified in Title 22, California Code of Regulations section 72527 & in sections 1599.1, 1599.2 & 1599.3 of the Health & Safety Code and in Title 42 communication skills.

 - demonstrate principles of medical asepsis in caring for residents.

 - demonstrate appropriate and safe body mechanics in caring for residents.

 - demonstrates profession behaviors:

 - Empathy

-- o Self-motivation
+- \circ Self-motivation

-- o Appearance/personal hygiene
+- Appearance/personal hygiene

 - o Time management

 - o Teamwork

 - o Respect

 - Patient advocacy

 - demonstrate competent and safe patient procedures identified on the "NATP Skills Checklist."

-HLTHOCC 062 Skill Set for the Health Care Professional (2)
+HLTHOCC 062 Skill Set for the Health Care

+Professional (2)

-HLTHOCC 063 Basic Medical Terminology, Pathophysiology and Pharmacology (2)
+HLTHOCC 063 Basic Medical Terminology,

+Pathophysiology and Pharmacology (2)

-HLTHOCC 064 Cultural and Legal Topics for the Health Care Professional (1)
+HLTHOCC 064 Cultural and Legal Topics for the Health

+Care Professional (1)

-HLTHOCC 065 Fundamentals for the Health Care Professional (2.5)
+HLTHOCC 065 Fundamentals for the Health Care

+Professional (2.5)

 NRS-HCA 399A Certified Nursing Assistant (6)

 formerly NURSING 399A

-Total 13.5
+HLTHOCC 064 HLTHOCC 065 Pathophysiology and Pharmacology (2) Cultural and Legal Topics for the Health Care Professional (1) Fundamentals for the Health Care Professional (2.5) Certified Nursing Assistant (6)